AllSafe Price Reaches $0.0171 on Exchanges (ASAFE)

-AllSafe (CURRENCY:ASAFE) traded down 5.1% against the dollar during the one day period ending at 10:00 AM E.T. on January 1st.
-Over the last seven days, AllSafe has traded up 5.8% against the dollar.
-One AllSafe coin can currently be purchased for about $0.0171 or 0.00000236 BTC on cryptocurrency exchanges.
-AllSafe has a market capitalization of $156,316.00 and approximately $609.00 worth of AllSafe was traded on exchanges in the last day.
+AllSafe (CURRENCY:ASAFE) traded 0.5% lower against the US dollar during the 1-day period ending at 14:00 PM E.T. on January 4th.
+Over the last seven days, AllSafe has traded down 2.5% against the US dollar.
+One AllSafe coin can currently be purchased for $0.0171 or 0.00000231 BTC on popular cryptocurrency exchanges.
+AllSafe has a total market capitalization of $156,496.00 and $571.00 worth of AllSafe was traded on exchanges in the last day.

 - Linda (LINDA) traded 13.8% lower against the dollar and now trades at $0.0005 or 0.00000004 BTC.